pcardotatgit/ISE-Automation-Workshop/README.md

 Once done the client and the server are able to send to their conterpart messages in both direction in real time.
 It is completely similar to a telnet communication.

-Once the communication established client and server must use communication rules to communicate together. pxGrid relies on the STOMP communication for this.
+Once the communication established client and server must use communication rules to communicate together. pxGrid relies on the STOMP messaging services for this.

-In terms of labs we start with two separate labs in order to get familiar with websockets first, and second with stomp.

-But you can skip  these two labs and go directly to the pxGrid websocket lab.
+This lab aims to get you familiar with websockets.

 code under construction

-# Lab 11 - STOMP Lab
+# Lab 10 - STOMP Lab

-STOMP is the communication protocol used by pxGrid for the communication between clients and server.
+STOMP is basic messaging system which uses a simple communication protocol.
+STOMP is the technology used by pxGrid for data exchange.

+pxGrid publishers use STOMP over websocket to share their data with pxGrid subscribers.

 This lab just help to understand how it works

 code under construction

-# Lab 12 - pxGrid websocket Lab
+# Lab 11 - pxGrid websocket Lab

 under construction

-# Lab 13 - pxGrid Direct Lab
+# Lab 12 - pxGrid Direct Lab

 under construction